-It is pleasing to see so many candidate surveyors working towards their certificates of competency and registration.
-The number of candidate surveyors sitting exams remains high and pass rates are around 73 per cent.
-BOSSI has identified that the level of supervision and mentoring being provided to candidate surveyors by the profession can improve and will work with the profession to review this in the coming year.
+It is encouraging to see so many candidate surveyors working towards their certificates of competency and registration.
+This year we were able to hold the Kurri Kurri workshop face to face and were pleased have 40 candidates and 8 supervising surveyors in attendance.
+The number of candidate surveyors sitting exams remains high and pass rates are around 74 per cent.

+To help address concerns around the level of supervision and mentoring being provided to candidate surveyors, BOSSI has consulted with the profession and developed a new policy that separates supervision from mentoring.

-A highlight of the year was the BOSSI awards and presentation ceremony held in November 2019 at Parliament House, a fitting venue to celebrate newly registered surveyors and acknowledge the significant contribution that meritorious surveyors have made to the profession and the state of NSW.
-I thank Minister Dominello for hosting the event.
+A highlight of the year was the BOSSI awards and presentation ceremony held in April 2021 at the Castlereagh Boutique Hotel.
+A beautiful and fitting venue to celebrate newly registered surveyors and acknowledge the significant contribution that meritorious surveyors have made to the profession and the state of NSW.